MobSlicer152/purpl2/README.md

 ### System requirements

-You need a GPU driver with support for Vulkan 1.3 and the `VK_EXT_shader_object` extension.
+You need a GPU driver with support for Vulkan 1.3.
-Currently, that means a beta driver, but you can use the instructions [here](https://github.com/KhronosGroup/Vulkan-ExtensionLayer/blob/main/docs/shader_object_layer.md).

 ### Interesting stuff I guess